ske12-esj-final-project/Multiplayer-FPS-Prototype/README.md

 - To avoid the conflict of Script usage between Players, we need to disable desired components form non-local players.
 - In this case, we disabled PlayerMotor, PlayerController, SceneCamera, and AudioListeners.
 - OnDisable will be called when GameObject is being destroyed.
+- Header is used for grouping variables displayed on Inspector.
+- Since we don't want to apply Spring when Player is jumping, so we need to setup ConfigurableJoint in the Script.

 ## Movement
 - GetAxisRaw is as same as GetAxis except smoothness.
 - Normalization guarantees our vectors length to be 1.
 Multiplicated by speed, we will get the velocity added to the Player.
 - We can move a Player using MovePosition where distance = velocity * time.
 - We can turn a Player around using MoveRotation and Quaternion.
+- For Jumping, use AddForce since we need actual force, not a rigid movement as Moving and Rotating.
+- Use Configurable Joint and customize Spring and Damper value in Y Drive.
+- In Rigidbody, there is an option called Drag which can be considered as an air resistance.
+- In Jumping, we use Acceleration = Player's Mass.

 ## Networking
 - uNet is splited up to 2 levels, HLAPI and Transport Layer.